The Mulberry Empire: Plot

-In London there is a panic over Russian ambitions in Central Asia, some of which has been whipped up by readers of Burnes's travelogue.
+In London there is a panic over Russian ambitions in Central Asia, the hysteria having been partly whipped up by readers of Burnes's travelogue.
 Lord Palmerston finds himself being constantly assailed by advocates of an aggressive anti-Russian foreign policy, even at the opera.
-Meanwhile, out in the Gloucestershire countryside, the journalist Stokes spends an afternoon riding when he comes across a secluded Elizabethan man.
+Meanwhile, out in the Gloucestershire countryside, the journalist Stokes spends an afternoon riding when he comes across a secluded Elizabethan manor house.
 He is allowed a tour by a servant and is accosted by the house's owner, who turns out to be a much bloated Bella, who has not been seen in London society for some years.
 Bella's transformation into a recluse is officially ascribed to ill health, though the actual reason is her having birthed Burnes's son out of wedlock, a fact she keeps secret from the father of her child.

-Burnes is back in India, where he accompanies Lord Auckland to a rendezvous with Ranjit Singh, the founder of the Sikh Empire and a known enemy of Dost Mohammad, and Shah Shujah Durrani, a former king of Afghanistan whose throne Dost Mohammad had usurped.
-An indecisive and malleable bachelor who routinely demonstrates his personal power by making his entourage wait, Auckland intimates to the Sikh ruler that their two countries should join hands to war with Dost Mohammad.
+Burnes is back in India, where he accompanies Lord Auckland to a rendezvous with Ranjit Singh, the founder of the Sikh Empire and a known enemy of Dost Mohammad, as well as Shah Shuja Durrani, a former king of Afghanistan whose throne Dost Mohammad had usurped.
+An indecisive and malleable bachelor who routinely demonstrates his personal power by making his entourage wait, Auckland intimates to the Sikh ruler that their two countries should jointly declare war on Dost Mohammad.
 Burnes is thereupon sent to Kabul, where he enjoys regular audiences with Dost Mohammad, who presses him for an alliance with Britain.

 Burnes meets two other foreigners in Kabul.
 The first is Masson, who Burnes treats with overt dislike and condescension.
 The second is Vitkevich, who is being given the same treatment the Afghans had meted out to Burnes at the start of the book.
 Over an English-style Christmas dinner which the Afghans had rather effectively mimicked, Burnes is charmed by Vitkevich despite the Russian's unwavering dissimulation.
 Burnes does eventually learn of Vitkevich's mission in Kabul one day when Dost Mohammad asks him to ascertain the veracity of an official Russia letter offering a military alliance.
 Burnes consults Masson but ends up disparaging the other Englishman's perceived lack of honour, resolving to tell Dost Mohammad the truth even though Burnes knows the Russian offer to be one London is incapable of matching.